threekd/my-docs/docs/Archive/EnglishPod.md

 ### [13] The Office - Out of Control Spending
 A: OK, so now the last point on our agenda.
 Jill, let's **go over** the profit and loss statement.

-A: Great.
+B: Great.
 Well, the main issue here, as you can see, is that our **expenses** are **through the roof**.

 A: Let's see...
 These numbers are **off the charts**!
 What's going on here!

-A: Well, um, sir, the company **expenditures** on entertainment and travel are **out of control**.
+B: Well, um, sir, the company **expenditures** on entertainment and travel are **out of control**.
 Look at these bills for example.
 Just this month we've paid over twenty thousand dollars for hotel charges!

 A: OK, thank you.
 I'll look into it.

-A: The list goes on and on.
+B: The list goes on and on.
 Here, this is a bill for five thousand dollars for spa treatments!

 A: Thank you; that will be all.
 I'll **take care of** it.

-A: Look at this one sir, eight thousand dollars were spent in one night at a place called "Wild Things"?
+B: Look at this one sir, eight thousand dollars were spent in one night at a place called "Wild Things"?
 !

 A: OK, I get it! !
 Thank you for your very thorough analysis!